Perhentian Islands Terengganu, Malaysia Travel Guide

 Overland travel provides an alternative to flying, exclusively for those traveling within Peninsular Malaysia.
 Numerous bus companies operate routes to Kuala Besut from major Malaysian cities.

 No direct train connections exist to Kuala Besut.
 The closest major train station would be Tanah Merah or Wakaf Bharu (for Kota Bharu), serviced by KTM Intercity.
-From this group stations, a taxi or bus connection to Kuala Besut is necessary.
+From this point group stations, a taxi or bus connection to Kuala Besut is necessary.

 Driving to Kuala Besut is feasible from major cities like KL (approximately 6-8 hours).
 Parking is available near Kuala Besut Jetty.